robertgshaw2-neuralmagic/nm-roboflow/README.md

 In this step, we will use Neural Magic's SparseML and Roboflow's Datasets API to train a sparse version of YOLOv5 with the data we gathered from production.

-We have provided a [Colab Notebook](https://colab.research.google.com/drive/1e0zE6vGokh8LuXpDWhTzm-nelTHlrrFU#scrollTo=iHWjewb5FRsL) withe full end-to-end training flow.
+We have provided a [Colab Notebook](https://colab.research.google.com/drive/1e0zE6vGokh8LuXpDWhTzm-nelTHlrrFU) with the full end-to-end training flow.

 ### **Download Data From Roboflow to Your Training Enviornment**